eth-cscs/spack-batteries-included/README.md

 their dependencies.

-When you run `./spack.x [args]` it will use `fusermount` (through libfuse) to mount this squahfs file in a temporary directory, and then execute the entrypoint binary [AppRun](bootstrap-spack/AppRun).
+When you run `./spack.x [args]` it will use `fusermount` (through libfuse) to mount this squashfs file in a temporary directory, and then execute the entrypoint binary [AppRun](bootstrap-spack/AppRun).

 The AppRun executable sets some environment variables like `PATH` and